 Tips for Arriving at Athens International Airport

-If you are flying into Athens airport at night, I would recommend you arrange an airport transfer to take you to your hotel.
+If you are flying into Athens airport at night, I recommend arranging an airport transfer to take you to your hotel.

-As a solo female traveller, my priority is to create the least stressful experience when arriving at my destination.
+As a solo female traveller, I prioritize creating the least stressful experience when arriving at my destination.

 If you arrange for transportation ahead of time you can rest assured you will have a smooth arrival.

-There is public transport from the Athens airport to the city center, and it is a great option for anyone who doesn’t have a lot of luggage.
+Public transport connects the Athens airport with the city center, and it is a great option for anyone with little luggage.

 🚐 Book an airport transfer pick-up at Athens Airport!
 It’s nearly the same price as a taxi, with no waiting ; )